26689588/rental-forecasting-pipeline/README (1).md

 # 📈 Rental Forecasting Project

 This project demonstrates the process of cleaning, transforming, and forecasting commercial rental prices using Python.
-It is designed as a portfolio-ready project to simulate real-world tasks relevant to roles like **Senior Data Analyst** at Fitch Solutions.
+It is designed as a portfolio-ready project to simulate real-world tasks.

 ---